 - Patrick McLaughlin, President, Dublin Institute of Technology, Ireland

 - James Boland, General President, International Union of Bricklayers and Allied Craftworkers, Washington, D.C.

 - Dr. Brenda Flanagan, Davidson College, United States Cultural Ambassador, North Carolina

 - Roma Downey, California

-- Bridget Martin, International Brotherhood of Boilermakers, Washington, D.C.
+- Bridget Martin, Market President-East Region, Bank of Labor, Washington, D.C.

 - Dr. Deirdre Mullan, RSM, Mercy Global Concern at the United Nations, New York

 - Donald M. Payne*, In Memorium, U.S. Representative, New Jersey